damunza/portfolio/README.md

 #### 29-june-2018
 #### By **{Daniel Mutai}**
 ## Description
-{this is a website containing Daniel's portfolio .it was compiled by Daniel Mutai on 29th June 2018.it was written using html and styled with css   }
+{this is a website containing Daniel's portfolio .It was compiled by Daniel Mutai on 29th June 2018.it was written using html and styled with css   }

 ## Support and contact details